-- The name of a limited liability company must contain the words "limited liability company" or "limited company" or the abbreviation "L.L.C.," "LLC," "L.C.," or "LC."
-"Limited" may be abbreviated as "ltd." and "company" may be abbreviated as "co."
-If the limited liability company is a professional company, however, the name of the limited liability company must contain the words "professional company" or the abbreviations "P.L.L.C." or "PLLC."
-Idaho Statutes §30-6-108
+The name of a limited liability company must contain the phrase "limited liability company" or "limited company" or the abbreviation "L.L.C.," "LLC," "L.C.," or "LC."
+"Limited" may be abbreviated as "Ltd.," and "company" may be abbreviated as "Co."
+If the limited liability company is a professional entity, the name may include the word "professional" before the word "limited" or the letter "P" at the beginning of any of the permitted abbreviations.

 File the articles of organization to create your limited liability company.

 Agency: Idaho Secretary of State Form: Filing Method:

 ~1 week. ~1 business day with $20 expedite fee.